heuer/segno/docs/api-low-level.rst

 A completely different API is possible by utilizing :py:func:`segno.encoder.encode` which returns just a tuple:
 ``(matrix, version, error, mask, segments)``.
-The module :py:mod:`segno.writers` is idependent of the :py:mod:`segno.encoder` module and vice versa.
+The module :py:mod:`segno.writers` is independent of the :py:mod:`segno.encoder` module and vice versa.